Noroff-FEU-Assignments/project-exam-2-monicakj/README.md

 ## Access
 ### Login
 - Enter a valid stud.noroff.no or noroff.no email adddress.
-- Enter password.
+- Enter password (the password must be at least 8 characters).

 ### Register New User
-- Enter name.
+- Enter name (the name value must not contain punctuation symbols apart from underscore).
 - Enter a valid stud.noroff.no or noroff.no email address.
-- Enter password.
+- Enter password (the password must be at least 8 characters).

 ## Summary